cyberkaida/reverse-engineering-assistant/ghidra-assistant/README.md

 # Ghidra Assistant

 This is the Ghidra extension required for Reverse Engineering Assistant to populate menus with ReVa entries and provide other features.

 ## Prerequisites

-You must have Gradle installed.
+You must have Gradle installed and the version **must be gradle 7**.

 ## Build

 The absolute path to the install folder of the Ghidra version you wish to use must be defined in `GHIDRA_INSTALL_DIR`.
 This can be done by setting an environment variable or by specifying `-PGHIDRA_INSTALL_DIR=<Absolute path to Ghidra>` when you run gradle.

 In a terminal/cli navigate to the `ghidra-assistant` folder and run this: